 The second flow highlights adding new content.
 A user selects what they want to hide, where to hide it, and the quantity and timeframe of the hidden item.
 Finally, the user selects a model to hide their treasure in.
 All actions are accessible from the lower half of the phone’s screen.

 Color splashes indicate an area where an item is hidden.
 A user can view details about nearby items, and if one is interesting they can track it.
 This shows a compass pointing in the direction of the treasure.

 When a user is near a treasure, they are prompted to open their camera and find it in the real world.
 They can view a clue of where the treasure is hidden.
 The dog is not part of the augmented reality.

-What will make this technology incredible, is if it can be combined with core location to create congruent, location-specific experiences that are the same for different people.
+My dream: combine ARKit with core location to create congruent, location-specific experiences that are the same for different people.